ktakashi/scheme-concurrent/benchmark/README.md

 and thread-pool.
 Each script executes configured numbers of tasks (`fib`).
 By default it's 100, 1000 and 10000.
 See `counts` file.

-One of the iteration result:
+One of the iteration result (environment: Ubuntu 14.04, Intel® Core™ i5-2520M CPU @ 2.50GHz × 4)

 Of Sagittarius: